benfoxall/keeping-it-real/topics-todo.md

 * As a web developer - you're in a great place to make use of VR
 * this is going to be as boring as possible

+Themes:

+* Innovation is important, but accessible is next and important

 Overall Structure:

 * What features make this work